quailjs/quail/docs/tests/imgAltEmptyForDecorativeImages.rst

 .. php:class:: imgAltEmptyForDecorativeImages

-<p>Any image that is only decorative (serves no function or adds to the purpose of the page content) should have an "alt" attribute
+Any image that is only decorative (serves no function or adds to the purpose of the page content) should have an "alt" attribute